kylemiller13/weather_site/README.md

 #### By Kyle Miller

-#### A website which a user can choose a selected location or enter in a desired place to display a description of the forcast and a 6 day future forecast.
+#### A website in which a user can choose a selected location or enter in the desired place to display a description of the forecast and a 6-day future forecast.

 ## Technologies Used